Monday, December 21, 2009

 Thursday, November 12, 2009

-A Dozen Movies that I Like to Watch Over and Over
+A Dozen and One Movies that I Like to Watch Over and Over

 I like movies.
 There are a few that have stuck in my head and I find that I come back to them regularly to watch them over and over.
 Here are my favorites - the ones I see often enough to quote from and buy a copy of on DVD.